Online retirement calculators come in all shapes and sizes.

 Retirement Income Calculators

 T. Rowe Price’s Retirement Income Calculator also uses a Monte Carlo simulation to estimate the likelihood your retirement savings will be enough.
-The interesting feature of this calculator is that you choose the confidence level that your money will be enough in retirement.
-In other words, you can select 99% for example, which means the calculator will assess whether your savings at retirement has a 99% chance of providing sufficient income for you during retirement.
-One limitation of the calculator is that you must input how much you’ll have at retirement, but the other calculators discussed here can handle that with no problem.
+The unique feature of this calculator, though, is that you choose the confidence level for determining whether your money will be enough in retirement.

 Other Online Retirement Calculators